 Aircraft Maintenance Technician

 Atlas Aircraft Center, Inc. (AAC) is the Pilatus authorized fleet service and support center for the PlaneSense® fractional fleet of PC-12s.
-As an FAA certified Part 145 repair station, AAC not only offers PC-12 support, but a host of services including turbine aircraft repairs, inspections, and avionics sales and repair services.
-AAC also supports and maintains the PlaneSense program’s three Nextant 400XTi jets, and is preparing for the delivery of Pilatus PC-24 jets.
+As an FAA certified Part 145 repair station, AAC not only offers PC-12 turboprop and PC-24 jet support, but a host of services including turbine aircraft repairs, inspections, and avionics sales and repair services.
+AAC also supports and maintains the PlaneSense program’s four Nextant 400XTi jets.
 AAC has in-house Auditing and Inspection Departments to ensure all aircraft are leaving the building safely.
 Atlas is also FAA-certified to install and repair a full spectrum of avionics systems.

 The Atlas Aircraft Center, Inc. (AAC) AMT is a vital member within PlaneSense, Inc. Some responsibilities for the AMT at AAC include, but are not limited to: repairing aircraft, aircraft engines, and aircraft components in accordance with applicable technical data, industry standards, and the AAC “Repair Station Manual.”
 Having a good understanding of mechanical, electrical, hydraulic and pneumatic disciplines and how they apply to aircraft systems is essential.
 Our AMTs own and maintain suffi cient hand tools, however there is a large inventory of specialized tools available for use.